eeev/cyberchat2077-ext/README.md

 - [x] Multiple chats backend
     - Mirrors CyberAI's k/v store for chat conversations
     - Each chat is persisted individually
-- [x] Enable custom chat creation
+- [x] Custom chat profile creation backend
     - Define your own conversation partners & associated primers
-- [ ] In-game conversation fact tracker
-    - Limit or extend chat partner knowledge based on game progress
-- [ ] Message notification agent
-    - Display UI notification on new message
+    - [cyberchat2077](https://github.com/eeev/cyberchat2077) is initialized with these values
+- [x] Add conditions to display chat profiles
+    - Chats are only be displayed when their condition (`fact`) is met

 ## Installation